manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 These, of course, are the names of the HTTP headers we've already encountered in the output of `curl --verbose`, although here the Node.js *http* module obviously rewrote them into lowercase.

 As denoted by the leading `{` and the trailing `}`, `req.headers` is itself another object.
-This shows how objects can contain objects, and accessing values of objects within objects is by further extending the dot syntax:
+This shows how objects can contain objects, and accessing values of objects within objects is achieved by further extending the dot syntax:

     console.log(req.headers.host);